+VLFBERHT+ | Automotive

 Schedule a technical deep-dive with our automotive safety team.
 We will demonstrate Physical Safety Translation, chain governance, and edge governance against your specific ADAS architecture, sensor configuration, and ASIL requirements.

 Bring your current governance architecture documentation.
-We will show you exactly which failure surfaces PES, GVM, EG, BA, P10, and Patent 33 close -- and which gaps remain in what you have today.
+We will show you exactly which failure surfaces our verification stack closes—and which gaps remain in what you have today.

 Standards posture